Note that this instruction is intended for people with experience administering an organization in Google Workspace.

 Answer: This error occurs because Trellson's address for "Verified mode" (for kiosk apps) isn't correctly configured on the Organizational Units (OUs) in the Workspace console where the students' devices are located.
 To fix this, follow "Step 2: Enable Verified Mode" again.
 Make sure to verify that the Service Account address is actually entered in the "Verified mode" field for the specific OUs where the student devices are located.

-Question: I've just installed Trellson's new kiosk app, and when I try to log in as a student, I get the message: "Login failed.
+Question: I've just installed Trelson's new kiosk app, and when I try to log in as a student, I get the message: "Login failed.
 The browser or app may not be secure."
 What should I do?

 Answer: This message can sometimes appear during the initial installation.
 This is because it might take a little while for the new settings in the admin console to fully synchronize.
 To resolve this, try completely closing the kiosk app and then reopening it.
 It should work correctly on the next login attempt.